 At West Virginia University’s School of Music, Dr. McTeer is professor of violin and coordinator of the string area.
 Before joining the WVU music faculty in 2007, Dr. McTeer was concertmaster of the San Juan Symphony and assistant professor of violin and viola at Fort Lewis College in Durango, Colorado.
 She was also the founder, artistic director, and conductor of the Durango Youth Symphony.
 Dr. McTeer enjoys conducting, and was honored to conduct the first West Virginia All State Middle School Orchestra in 2015.

 An award-winning chamber musician, Dr. McTeer was formerly the violinist of the Red Shoe Piano Trio at Fort Lewis College and the violinist of the Moores Piano Trio in Houston, Texas, which was the silver prize-winner at the 2000 Carmel Chamber Music Competition.
 She has performed internationally as a soloist, chamber musician, and orchestral player in Japan, Korea, Taiwan, Italy, Germany, Austria, Slovakia, Hungary, and Spain, and was a 19-year member of the Britt Festival Orchestra in Jacksonville, Oregon.
 Recent performances in Europe included a recital at the Rubinstein Hall at the Steinway-Haus in Munich, Germany.
-In 2016 Dr. McTeer was honored to join the faculty of the Oklahoma Summer Arts Institute at Quartz Mountain, where she coached the orchestra’s first violin section and performed chamber music with OSAI faculty.
+In 2016 Dr. McTeer was honored to join the faculty of the Oklahoma Summer Arts Institute at Quartz Mountain, where she coaches the orchestra’s violin sections and performs chamber music with OSAI faculty.